microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/security-error-codes.md

           199 - "{Vendor4}/{Provider 4}/403/10"       (Provider 4 rejected the request in 10 ms)
 ```

+> [!NOTE]
-> **Note:** Each HTTP header is a collection of subitems, so users can enumerate the Warning header and check all items.
+> Each HTTP header is a collection of subitems, so users can enumerate the Warning header and check all items.

 ## Constraints